COMPANY CLOSURE SERVICES

 Prevent Future Legal and Financial Liabilities

 Even after a company stops doing business, its obligations don’t automatically end.
-Directors remain liable for taxes, debts, and regulatory lapses unless the company is formally closed.
 Legal winding up ensures:

 Avoid ROC Penalties and Statutory Dues

-Inactive companies must still file annual returns, financial statements, and compliance forms with the Registrar of Companies (ROC).
+Inactive companies must still file annual returns, financial statements, and compliance forms with the ROC.
 Failure to do so results in:

 Winding up removes the entity from the MCA records, permanently halting compliance obligations and associated penalties.